manasch/pes/7th_Sem/ST/notes/unit_2.md

 ### Integration Testing

 - Uncovers inter-component interface and functional problems
+- Potential problems with external interfaces.
+- Since dealing with partially built systems, defects could be found at an earlier stage.
 - Errors
 	- Interface mismatch –  Parameters / return value – order, type and other semantics
 	- Missing interfaces